The Delft3D 4 Suite is based on structured/regular grids. It's successor, Delft3D FM Suite, uses flexible grids.

 Always use 64-bit, both on Windows and Linux systems.

 The named version numbers above refer to what we use at this moment.
 You are free to use other versions, but be aware that APIs might have been changed.

 After registration you can access the Subversion repository.
 Use your internet browser to have a look at "https://svn.oss.deltares.nl".
 Login with your "screen name", not with your e-mail address.
 Repository "Delft3D" contains branches (isolated develop versions), tags (fully tested, stable versions) and the trunk (where all updates, merges and bug fixes happen).
+Each of them contain the complete source code of all kernels in the repository.
 Choose a version you want to download.
-As a start, use a stable, fully tested version from the tags, for example "https://svn.oss.deltares.nl/repos/delft3d/tags/delft3d4/65936".
+As a start, use the latest, stable, fully tested version from the tags, for example (currently) "https://svn.oss.deltares.nl/repos/delft3d/tags/delft3d4/69179".

 Using TortoiseSVN (Windows only)